 A couple of weeks or so after Samsung unveiled its wicked-fast NVMe solid-state drive, Western Digital took the wraps off its head-to-head competitor.
-Specifications are quite similar, and the drives are available at select retailers.
-Unfortunately, these drives haven’t yet appeared on Amazon.
+Specifications are quite similar, and the drives are now available at Amazon and other select retailers.

-Without question, next-generation console gaming is going to be more powerful and immersive than ever before.
-When going head-to-head with gaming PCs, both of the upcoming Sony and Microsoft consoles arguably undercut how much it costs to get your foot in the door.
+Without question, next-generation console gaming is more powerful and immersive than ever before.
+When going head-to-head with gaming PCs, both of Sony and Microsoft consoles arguably undercut how much it costs to get your foot in the door.
 This doesn’t come without its caveats, though, and the low amount of usable onboard storage is clearly one of them.

 While incredibly-fast loading times and game switching are nice to have, it’s a bit daunting just how much this drives up the cost of additional storage for PS5 and Xbox Series X|S. One workaround that many could consider is buying a much more cost-effective external HDD and offloading any unused games there.
 This way, players can quickly move games to and from internal storage as needed without having to spend a fortune.